Teenager who threw a 6-year-old from London's Tate Modern jailed for at least 15 years

 In an initial hearing in August last year, a court heard that the child was visiting the modern art museum with his family on August 4 when he was approached by a stranger, who picked him up and threw him off the viewing platform.

 At the hearing it emerged that the child's life was probably saved by the slant of the fifth-floor roof on which he landed.
-Nevertheless, he suffered a bleed to his brain and fractures to his spine, legs and arms.